Seals and sunsets: The best things to do in Alonissos, Greece

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 Alonissos is surrounded by a National Marine Park which is an important habitat for the rare monk seal – perfect for exploring on or under the water.
-And the protected clear seas make for beautiful swimming spots, with pebble beaches and hills topped with pine trees.
+And the protected waters make for beautiful swimming spots, with pebble beaches and hills topped with pine trees.

-Alonissos keeps its sleepy feel even in the busy summer months – it’s the sort of place where you start to recognise people after a couple of days.
-From sunset drinks in the hilltop old town to boat trips and beach days, the island makes an ideal low-key relaxed holiday.
-So here’s my pick of the best things to do in Alonissos to help plan your visit.
+Alonissos keeps its sleepy feel even in the summer months – it’s the sort of place where you start to recognise people after a couple of days.
+From sunset drinks in the hilltop old town to boat trips and beach days, here’s my pick of the best things to do in Alonissos.

-Alonissos’ old village or Chora was the island’s main town until it was heavily damaged in an earthquake in 1965.
-The buildings were abandoned, with residents relocating to Patitiri on the coast.
+Alonissos old town or Chora was the island’s main settlement until it was heavily damaged in an earthquake in 1965.
+Buildings were abandoned, with residents relocating to Patitiri on the coast.
 But the ruins have slowly been bought up and renovated over the years.

 You can walk to the old village from Patitiri along an old donkey path which takes around 45 minutes, though it is uphill all the way.
 Or the bus between Patitiri and the old village only takes 10 minutes and runs frequently during the summer months.